We are excited for your visit! Attractions, shops, hotels and restaurants are open with only a few exceptions.

 Physically distance from other parties whenever possible.
 We don’t like to say socially distance, because a trip to Chattanooga is a very social outing.
 But physical distancing by being 6+ feet apart from other parties helps reduce the spread of the virus significantly.
 Restaurants and attractions have put in place distancing measures to help make your visit safer.

 Wash your hands frequently.
 20 seconds with soap and water does the trick.
+To help support local businesses, check out Good Fortune for their handmade soaps, essential oils, and healing blends.

 Your safety and our hospitality community’s safety is our top priority.
 Thank you for reviewing and respecting others.